 Fatty liver is a condition that can occur due to heavy alcohol use or having more weight.
 It can be reversed in early stages with weight loss and abstaining from alcohol.

 Various cancers can affect the liver.
 Treatments depend on the cancer type but may include surgery and radiation.

 Right heart failure can cause excess fluid to build up in the liver’s blood vessels.
 Treatments usually aim to reduce fluid buildup and improve heart function in this serious heart failure side effect.

 If you have an enlarged liver, your doctor will likely consider your overall symptoms, medical history, and imaging and blood studies before making a diagnosis.

 - Exercise at least 30 minutes a day.
-Exercise helps to burn excess fat for energy.
+Exercise helps burn excess fat for energy.
 This also reduces the likelihood you’ll have fatty liver disease.
 Even if you feel like you don’t have 30 minutes to spare, try breaking up exercise into two 15-minute sessions or three 10-minute sessions.

 - Don’t smoke.
-Smoking contains toxins that can injury your liver cells and most other cells in your body.
+Smoking contains toxins that can injure your liver cells and most other cells in your body.
 Quitting can be very difficult, but a doctor can help you create a plan that’s right for you.

 - Limit alcohol consumption.
-If you do drink, one drink a day for women and no more than two drinks a day for men is a moderate, liver-friendly amount.
-If you already have a condition that affects your liver function, a doctor may suggest you not drink at all.
+If you drink, one drink a day for women and no more than two drinks a day for men is a moderate, liver-friendly amount.
+If you already have a condition that affects your liver function, a doctor may suggest that you not drink at all.

 - Avoid toxins.
 Chemicals like cleaning products, aerosols, insecticides, and additives all contain toxins that can damage your liver.
 Take proper safety precautions, such as wearing a mask and gloves, and use them in a ventilated area.